oanguenot/webrtcmetrics/README.md

 - `record`: Boolean.
 True to link all reports generated to the ticket.
 This allows to access to all reports individually after the call.
 Default is **false**.

+- `passthrough`: Object.
+The list of statistics to collect.
+See paragraph **PassThrough** for more information.

+- `disablePeerConnectionEvents`: Boolean.
+True to disable collecting the Peer Connection events such as the **signaling state events**.
+Default is **false**.

 ### Probe lifecycle